 At least two Paleo-Indian cultural sites (12,000-8,500 BC) have been located in the Uinta Basin.
 These people were primarily hunters of the mammoth, bison, and other big game.
-During the Archaic period (8,500-2,500 BC), the basin was occupied by Plateau Archaic People, people were gatherers as well as hunters.
+During the Archaic period (8,500-2,500 BC), the basin was occupied by Plateau Archaic People who were gatherers as well as hunters.
 More recently, people identified with the Fremont Culture have occupied the Uinta Basin.
 The Fremont Culture parallels in time and development the better known Anasazi Culture.
 People of the Fremont Culture lived in semi-subterranean shelters (kivas) and were dependent primarily upon corn agriculture and hunting of smaller game and fishing.

 During the ethno-historical period (A.D.
 1300 to present), the Uinta Basin has been occupied by a band of Utes.
 The basin was also occasionally visited by the Northern and Northwestern Shoshones (hence the picture of Chief Sitting Bull).
-The basin at one time was a rich provider of food and clothing for the Ute Indians.

 And then, there’s Father Pierre Jean De Smet and the tribes of what’s now Washington, Idaho, and Montana; however, that will have to wait for another posting.
 I just wanted to introduce all the main characters and set the stage before getting back to Maude’s Tavern.